Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Surf

-- Sagres, Aljezur (Arrifana/Monte Clérigo), Carrapateira (Amado/Bordeira)
+- Top bases: Sagres, Aljezur (Arrifana/Monte Clérigo), Carrapateira (Amado/Bordeira)

 Best for Bachelor/Hen Trips